Dune II Strategies

 Ordos are usually the easiest to take out, then the Harkonnen and then the emperor.
 Sonic tanks are usually the most effect but make sure you use a variety of tanks.

-I would really like to add a few more strategies for this page, so please get in touch.
+I would really like to add a few more strategies for this page and Dune II, so please get in touch.
 I will include a link to your website or social media presence.